-Polka dot plants are common houseplants with colorful foliar displays.
+Polka dot plants (Hypoestes phyllostachya) are common houseplants with colorful foliar displays.
 They are highly hybridized to produce a variety of colors and types of leaf spotting.
-Also called freckle face plant, this houseplant can grow in any type of indirect light but has best color in lower light situations.
+Also called freckle face plants, these houseplants are easy to grow and have few pest or disease issues when maintained as indoor specimens.

-An interesting bit of polka dot plant info is that it was miscategorized for years.
-It is now recognized as a member of the Hyphoestes group of over 100 plants.
+An interesting bit of polka dot plant info is that the plant was miscategorized for years.
+It is now recognized as a member of the Hyphoestes group, along with over 100 plants.
 Polka dot plants are from Madagascar.
 They are perennial herbaceous shrubs whose stems get woody as they age.

-The Splash Series comes in a host of colors with a green base leaf and mottled splashes of color in pink, white, rose or red.
-There is also a Confetti Series with proper spotting shaped dots that are a bit more sparsely scattered than those of the Splash Series.
+The Splash Series comes in a host of colors with a green base leaf and mottled splashes of color in pink, white, rose, or red.
+There is also a Confetti Series with spotted dots that are a bit more sparsely scattered than those of the Splash Series.

 Polka Dot Plant Care

 As a tropical specimen, pink polka dot plants like well-draining, moderately moist soil with some organic amendments.
 However, they can also thrive in sand, loam, or clay soils with various pH levels.
 They have no salt tolerance and should not be grown in coastal soils.
 As indoor plants, they prefer rich potting soil or a homemade blend of compost, peat moss, perlite, and bonemeal.

 Polka dot plants are tropical understory plants in their native region.
 They do not do well in harsh sunlight, but the color of their leaves is best with some light.
 A partial shade location provides shielding from the burning sun rays while promoting the bright colors of the leaves.
 In full sun the leaves will crinkle and discolor, and the canes will lengthen and get leggy.
 The best site for a polka dot plant has bright but indirect light.